 Hope you have read the first two parts of this blog post series of mine named ‘Sri Lanka Diaries’.
 Even if you haven’t read them, that won’t be stopping you from reading this part-3 of this travel blog series.
-Actually, the first two parts focus mainly on the culinary aspect of the island country whereas this post will focus more on the travel part, how to plan the trip, etc with lesser focus on food.
+Actually, the first two parts focus mainly on the culinary aspect of the island country whereas this post will focus more on the travel part, how to plan the trip, etc with some culinary touches at places.
 So, let us start off with names of the places which we covered in Sri Lanka and what we missed out because of our tight schedule.
 We enjoyed our stay at Negombo; we also stayed at Dambulla, Kandy, Giritale and visited the ruins at Polonnaruwa, Minneria National Park, Pinnawala elephant orphanage, and many more must-visit spots.
 We did not include Sigiriya and Galle in our itinerary, but we actually missed out visiting Bentota sea beach even though it was there in our itinerary, let us check out more details now!
 Maybe that will help you to plan the trip better.

 To start with, we had planned our trip with Sineli Lanka Tour Guide, who did a great job throughout our stay.
 They provided us with all the accommodations and travel facilities all throughout our stay in the island country.
 They also guided us through various iconic and historic spots spread across the country.
 And yes, they helped us dine at lovely authentic joints serving amazing local food, which I really appreciated!
 So, we booked the flight tickets all by ourselves and then left the rest to Sineli tour guide.
 So, when we landed at the Colombo Airport we were directly picked up by these guys and we were taken to the Oasis Beach Resort in Negombo.
 It is a transit town where tourists love to spend a couple of nights.